josefadamcik/josefadamcik.cz/_posts/2022-12-05-ironsworn-offline-setup.md

 There's action/theme oracle which provides a verb/noun pair and descriptor/focus which provides an adjective/noun pair.
 I struggle with those since they often give me only very vague information or just doesn't make sense.

+{% responsive_image path: images/solorpg/PXL_20220915_113330394.jpg class:'imgmw400' alt:"" figcaption: "Dunbar, Scotland" %}

-I learned I that re-rolling those oracles or using other tricks to quickly go through more options is fine.
+I learned that re-rolling those oracles or using other tricks to quickly go through more options is fine and not a failure.
 I am also learning that  I shouldn't stress it too much and just move forward, even when things are not super interesting or don't make 100% sense.
 And the last but not lest: I give myself time to think about it a bit.
 My sessions are usually short, just few moves and a bit of story progress.
 When I don't know how to continue, I pause and let it go.
 Usually, some idea will come to me during a walk, when taking a shower or the next time I pick up the game.
 Getting rid of the expectation that I should be able to sit down and play through a coherent session was a very important step for me.
 I have multiple characters in my Journal so I can even switch between them If I get stuck but still want to play.

 ### Expectations!